crazyyy/wp-framework/wp-content/plugins/ewww-image-optimizer/readme.txt

 = Automatic Everything =

-With Easy IO, images are automatically compressed, scaled to fit the page and device size, lazy loaded, and converted to the next-gen WebP format.
+With Easy IO, images are automatically compressed, scaled to fit the page and device size, lazy loaded, and converted to next-gen WebP and AVIF formats.

 = Support =